R3dByt3/SatisfactorySaveNet/README.md

 # SatisfactorySaveNet
 I'm very happy to announce the first stable release of this component (v0.1.0).
+ **EDIT:** Still consider using versions starting from v0.1.4 due to some bugfixes.
 By this I consider this software as **stable** and **correct**!
 You can integrate it using [nuget.org](https://www.nuget.org/packages/SatisfactorySaveNet/).